AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-limitations.md

 >[!IMPORTANT]
 >
->To access transactional events, you must have [administration](../../administration/using/users-management.md#functional-administrators) rights.
+>To access transactional messages, you must have [administration](../../administration/using/users-management.md#functional-administrators) rights.

 ## Event configuration and publication {#design-and-publication}